DataDog/documentation/content/en/security_platform/cspm/findings.md

 {{< site-region region="us3,gov" >}}
 <div class="alert alert-warning">
-Cloud Security Posture Management is not available in US1-FED or US3.
+Cloud Security Posture Management is not available in this site.
 </div>
 {{< /site-region >}}